 6. Adding Images

 INK knows how important images are to your copy, both technically and aesthetically.
-To make sure you get the most out of your images, we have added an advanced image optimizer which can help you boost your content above the competition.
+To make sure you get the most out of your images, we have added an advanced image optimizer that can help you boost your content above the competition.

 The easiest way to access this image tool is to click on the image button on the top toolbar, then import the image from your computer.
 From there, INK will do the rest of the heavy lifting.